anz-bank/sysl/README.rst

 Status
 ------
 Sysl is currently targeted at early adopters.
-The current focus is to improve usability, especially error messages and warnings, and documentation.
+The current focus is to improve documentation and usability especially error messages and warnings.